Musafeer/Demand-of-Data-Scientist-in-Malaysia/README.md

 ## Data Analysis

-The data was then analysed using Jupyter Notebook.
-We used pandas for dataframe manipulation, numpy for numerical operations, plotly for data visualisation, and wordcloud for generating word clouds.
-We also used pickle to save specialised words for later use.
+In the data analysis phase of this project, we used the following techniques and tools:

+- Data manipulation with pandas
+- Numerical operations with numpy
+- Data visualization with plotly
+- Word cloud generation with wordcloud
+- Serialization of specialized words with pickle

 ## Web App

-We also created a Django web app that requires login and presents a dashboard upon successful login.
-The dashboard contains Plotly visualisations of the data.
+The Django web app for this project requires login and presents a dashboard upon successful login.
+The dashboard includes Plotly visualizations of the data, including information on salary demand, locations with the most job postings, companies with the most job postings, remote vs on-site job offers, and data scientist skills.

 ## Technologies Used
 - Selenium